tboogh/CustomLayoutDemo/README.md

 # FormsDemo
-Demo of how custom layouts can be used in Xamarin Forms
+Demo of practices for Xamarin Forms Apps